 Women In Prison, Surrey

 Domestic Violence Hampshire, The YOU Trust

-The amazing Artists that worked with me on these workshops were:
+The amazing Artists that worked with me in 2017 were:

 Leah Thorn: www.leahthorn.com